 Who am I?

-My Name is Penny Sawell (pronounced Saul).
+My Name is Penelope Sawell (pronounced Saul, and most people shorten my name to Penny or Pen).
 I am a practising osteopath and freelance journalist (mostly about matters related to manual therapy and the osteopathic profession) and I live in Hove, East Sussex.
 I took my first degree in Modern History at Oxford University.
 Following this, I spent a year soulsearching to find my true vocation and ended up taking a degree in Osteopathic medicine at the British College of Osteopathic Medicine, in London.
 I split my time now between journalism and clinical practice.

 What is osteofm about?